softwareguru/beam-summit-website/content/sessions/2025/24- apache-beam-roadmap-update.md

 ---
-title: " Apache Beam Roadmap Update"
+title: "3.0 and Beyond: The Future of Beam"
-slug: apache-beam-roadmap-update
+slug: the-future-of-beam
 speakers:
  - Danny McCormick
  - Kenneth Knowles